 At Least One Hospital Accredited by Joint Commission?
 No, but St. Petersburg has several accredited hospitals.

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: Hurricanes are always a possibility.

-Notes: Some neighborhoods are not in great shape.
+Notes: Some neighborhoods have seen better days.
 Gulfport's population has stayed steady during the last decade.
 Home prices have increased 30% since last year.

 Recommended as a Retirement Spot?
 Yes

 Sticking out into Hurricane Alley, Florida was a land no nation seemed to want.
 Ruled successively by Spain, France, England, and the Confederate States of America, the state had a backwater reputation.
 Other than St. Augustine and Pensacola, there were few cities.
 The area was rural and populated by frontier farmers.

 In the late-1800s, changes came when railroads began chugging down both coasts.
 Industrialist Henry Flagler's Florida Easy Coast Railway even made it all the way to Key West.
 The Great Florida Land Boom, the build-up to World War II, and the space industry also helped turn Florida into one of the nation's most populous states.
 In 1900, there were about 500,000 residents.
 Today, there are more than 20 million, almost 351 people per square mile.